flox/flox-bash/flox.1.md

     parsing and that it can be convenient to set this in the environment for the purposes of development.

+`$FLOX_METRICS`
+:   Location for the flox metrics accumulator file.
+    Defaults to `$XDG_DATA_HOME/.cache/metrics-events` or `$HOME/.cache/metrics-events`
+    if `$XDG_DATA_HOME` is not defined.

+`$FLOX_DISABLE_METRICS`
+:   Variable for disabling the collection/sending of metrics data.
+    If not empty, prevents flox from submitting basic metrics information including the subcommand issued along with a unique token.

 `$EDITOR`, `$VISUAL`
 :   Override the default editor used for editing environment manifests and commit messages.